mdn/browser-compat-data/schemas/compat-data-schema.md

 ### Ranged versions

 Ranged versions are allowed as it is sometimes impractical to find out in which early version of a browser a feature shipped.
-Ranged versions should be used sparingly and only when it is impossible to find out the version number a feature initially shipped in.
+Ranged versions should be used sparingly and only when an excessive amount of work if needed to find out the version number a feature initially shipped in.

 For example, the statement below means, "supported in at least version 37 and possibly in earlier versions as well".